Skip to main content

 The minimum deposit amount will again depend upon whether you are a US citizen, the type of account you want to open, and the bank you have chosen.

-Fees for opening a bank account for vary considerably depending on the types of services you are looking for as well as the bank itself.
-Opening a swiss bank account can range anywhere from 5,000-15,000USD.
-This is a rough estimate, get in touch to find out exactly how much it would be more you
+We already mentioned so of the pricing details, though fees for opening a bank account for vary considerably depending on the types of services you are looking for.
+Opening a Swiss bank account can range anywhere from 3,000 - 5,000USD.

 Which Swiss Banks Are Best for Foreigners?